 The Incident Commander should refrain from becoming involved in any line level duties so they are available for coordination, communications, and management of the incident.
 A command post should be identified in proximity to the scene that is a safe distance from the incident and is not in sight and preferably has some cover.
-The Incident Commander should track locations/ assignments of ALL personnel and make adjustments, all activity should be approved before action is taken, arriving personnel should be directed to Incident Commander may delegate authority to other officers/supervisors to task certain scenes or missions and report to the Incident Commander.
+The Incident Commander should track locations/ assignments of ALL personnel and make adjustments, all activity should be approved before action is taken, arriving personnel should be directed to Incident Command for assignment, and proper notifications to administration shall be made.
+The Incident Commander may delegate authority to other officers/supervisors to task certain scenes or missions and report to the Incident Commander.